USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch13_WRF-CMAQ.md

 ## 13.4 Latest WRF-CMAQ Release

-The new WRF-CMAQ model is based on WRFv4.4 and CMAQv5.3.3 and later.
+The new WRF-CMAQ model is based on WRFv4.4 and [CMAQv5.3.3.3 and later](https://github.com/USEPA/CMAQ/releases/tag/CMAQv5.3.3.3_10May2022).
 It supports only RRTMG radiation scheme for short wave aerosol direct effect.
 It uses core-shell model to perform aerosol optics calculations rather than volume mixing technique as in the previous version of the WRF-CMAQ model.

-The code used to couple the WRFv4.4 and CMAQv5.3.3+ models is now released as part of the [CMAQ Github Repository](../../../UTIL/wrfcmaq_twoway_coupler).

 Build and run instructions are provided in the [WRF-CMAQ Tutorial](Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_Benchmark.md).